 - Avoid Micromanaging – Yes, you could do it better! (think of it as differently!) but micromanagement leads to stress, despondency, lack of trust, contempt or even fear.
 Management adds the structure, good leadership lets people thrive.
 Learn to let go and treat people like adults.
 Accuracy and retention of good workers will then be gained.

 - Scramble Monotonous Tasks – make sure you don’t allow those tasks to continually land on the same people’s desks.
 Share tasks around.
 This aids communication, keeping fresh ways of achieving them flowing and the tasks, as they’re not always done day in, day out in become less tedious!

 - Laughter – One of the biggest forms of learning and high productivity is gained from simply having a laugh.
-If adopted already, loosen the “it’s not the way we do things around here” attitude as when people enjoy what they do, knowing that they can laugh without reprimand, productivity soars.
+If not adopted already, loosen the “it’s not the way we do things around here” attitude as when people enjoy what they do, knowing that they can laugh without reprimand, productivity soars.

 Still unsure?
 Well if you are still on that same road, what have you to lose?
 Be brave, step away from your comfort zone and see what difference will be had from making a difference and believe in what you’re doing.

 Should you be looking to change the way you currently do things, Coaching to Success specialise in change management, creating new habits, promoting leadership qualities and the affects it has on people, call Neil on 07761 187238 or email firstname.lastname@example.org to arrange a free, no obligation consultation.